wltrimbl/UTK-MGRAST/lessons/API-Explorer.md

 Navigate to
 https://api.mg-rast.org/project
-and we can poke around one of these requests
+and we can see what MG-RAST gives us in response to one of these requests.

 There is a top-level field called "requests" that contains an array.
 Two items in the array have a field called "example" , while the first one does not.
 The "example" field contains an array with two elements, the first of which